michaelpb/libscroll/DEVELOPMENT.md

 ## ScrollObject Base Class

-### static
+### abstract static methods

-- `static load(workspace, filehandle, callback)`
+- `abstract static load(workspace, path, callback)`

     - Loads the given ScrollObject into memory.
 In general, this is not used directly, since  you can just instantiate a ScrollWorkspace that will load for you

+### static methods

+- `static new_from_cfg(constructor, path, callback)`

+    - Helper method that loads the given CFG file, parses it, and instantiates a constructor based on the given callback

+### public properties

+- `name` -- this is an all lowercase name of this type, e.g.
+  'document' for Document, 'tag' for Tag

 ## ScrollContainer